 Disaster Volunteers: Volunteer Iowa can provide resources to help emergency managers develop a plan to mobilize and manage unaffiliated/spontaneous volunteers who want to help and will flock from all over to assist their neighbors, friends, and even complete strangers during and after a disaster strikes.
 Register here!

-Iowa Mentoring Partnership: A collaborative program of Volunteer Iowa that provides certification, recognition, training, marketing,and technical assistance for local youth mentoring programs.
+Iowa MENTOR: A collaborative program of Volunteer Iowa that provides certification, recognition, training, marketing,and technical assistance for local youth mentoring programs.

 Volunteer Generation Fund: an opportunity created by the 2009 Edward M. Kennedy Serve America Act (SAA) designed to increase the number of people serving in meaningful roles as volunteers.
 In Iowa, Volunteer Generation Fund grants strengthen the infrastructure for effective local volunteering, through:

 - Service Enterprise Initiative (SEI): Volunteer Iowa is leading the state’s Service Enterprise Initiative by providing certification and spearheading promotion efforts.
 A Service Enterprise organization fundamentally leverages volunteers and their skills across all levels of the organization to successfully deliver on the organization’s social mission.
 The Service Enterprise Initiative is an organizational change model that empowers the nonprofit to more efficiently engage volunteers and effectively address community needs.
 Learn more.